sardemff7/git-eventc/README.md

 <br />
 You can use it directly as a post-receive hook or in a wrapper script.
 Please make sure `stdin` is fed correctly.

-It will use configuration directly from the Git repository.
+It will use configuration directly from Git.
+You should configure most of them in your system configuration (`/etc/gitconfig`).
 <br />
 Here is the list of used values: